Real Estate Almanac

 Houston Association of Realtors

-In 2023, Hale celebrated 50 years at Houston Association of Realtors.
-First hired as legal counsel, Hale became president in 1988.
-The association has grown to over 45,000 members across Texas, making it the nation’s second largest local Realtor association.
-Its real estate portal HAR.com, which displays listings throughout Texas, draws approximately 8 million monthly visitors, making it one of the nation’s most trafficked portals.
+Hale was first hired as Houston Association of Realtors (HAR) legal counsel in 1973 and became association president in 1988.
+HAR has grown to over 45,000 members across Texas, making it the nation’s second largest local Realtor association.
+He has grown its real estate portal HAR.com, which displays listings throughout Texas, into one of the nation’s most trafficked portals.
+In 2024, HAR partnered with RentSpree to provide rental tools to portal subscribers.
+He has announced his plans to retire in 2026.

 39